Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 #Gators up 13-10 at half after this 20-yard TD run by QB Feleipe Franks. https://t.co/G8O9XWiLym

 It continued a trend of improved play.
-He didn't throw an interception in any of the Gators' final three regular-season contests—wins over the South Carolina Gamecocks, Idaho Vandals and rival Florida State Seminoles—while compiling 10 total touchdowns (seven passing and three rushing).
+He didn't throw an interception in any of the Gators' final three regular-season contests—wins over the South Carolina Gamecocks, Idaho Vandals and rival Florida State Seminoles—while accounting for 10 touchdowns (seven passing and three rushing).

-That should be enough for him to at least open spring ball as the starting QB despite the continued presence of Trask, who's recovering from a foot injury, and Emory Jones.
+That should be enough for him to at least open spring ball as the starting quarterback despite the continued presence of Trask, who's recovering from a foot injury, and Emory Jones.

 At this stage, it's unlikely Franks is going to develop into a high-end pure passer.
 His accuracy runs hot and cold, he's quick to break from the pocket when under pressure and he has a tendency not to make it all the way through his progressions to find an open receiver.

-He's showed enough progress running the offense over the past four games, including one of his best overall performances Saturday, to believe he can lead the Gators to a big year in 2019, though.
-His ability to make key plays with his legs will be a consistent X-factor.
+He has, though, showed enough progress running the offense over the past four games, including one of his best overall performances Saturday, to show he can lead the Gators to a big year in 2019.
+His ability to make key plays with his legs will be the X-factor.

 ESPN Stats & Info @ESPNStatsInfo